 On the border between Goa & Karnataka at Kulem the Mandovi river falls from a height of 310 meters to create India’s sixth-highest waterfalls aptly named Dudhsagar owing to its appearance of that of an ocean of milk pouring down the hillside.
 Located in the Bhagwan Mahavir Wildlife Sanctuary, the sight of the mighty Dudhsagar falls and the railway track that passes right underneath it has become an iconic sight and more so after its feature in the movie ‘Chennai Express’.

 Although one can reach the Dudhsagar falls via jeep, a more adventurous option is to trek across railway tracks and forest trails that lead you to the base of the falls.
 This 10-15 km trek (one way) depending on where you start, takes you through lush evergreen forests, impressive railway tracks and culminates with breathtaking views of the Dudhsagar falls making for a scenic and thrilling affair.
 Join Plan The Unplanned for an adventurous trek to Dudhsagar Falls.

 Ballalarayana Durga Bandaje Falls Trek

-The Didupe falls creates a shallow pool at its base that makes for a great place to safely take a dip and even get directly underneath the gushing waters for a relatively painful yet exhilarating experience.
-One can also catch a glimpse of a rainbow at the base of the falls as the Sun glistens through the falling water.
-Prior permission from the forest department is required to undertake the trek apart from local advise on the current safest trek routes as the area is prone to landslides during the monsoons.
+The Dedupe falls creates a shallow pool at its base that makes for a great place to safely take a dip and even get directly underneath the gushing waters for a relatively painful yet exhilarating experience.
+One can also catch a glimpse of a rainbow at the base of the falls as the sun glistens through the falling water.
+Prior permission from the forest department is required to undertake the trek apart from local advice on the current safest trek routes as the area is prone to landslides during the monsoons.